Struggle with SI Joint Pain? Avoid These 4 Common Yoga Mistakes

-2. Allow slight rotation of the pelvis when you twist.
 This is the sacroiliac safety guideline to which my teacher trainer was directly referring that day.
 It’s the one for which the plant/soil analogy makes the most sense.
 Is a Revolved Chair Pose (Parivrtta Utkatasana) part of your practice?
 How about seated twists or twists from a Lunge Pose (Anjaneyasana)?

 These are common poses in vinyasa-style yoga.
 You may very well have heard your instructor tell you to keep the hips even and stable and only move the spine in these poses.
 Or if you teach, you may have given this cue yourself.
 I know that I used to before I knew a big reason for not doing so.

 The reasoning behind that cue seems sound enough.
 If some of the twist is happening in the pelvis, there’s less twist for the spine (where we want it).
 But remember that the lumbar spine doesn’t twist.
 So if the pelvis doesn’t twist with the spine, the sacrum will have to twist within the ilium, causing those SI joint stabilizers to stretch more.
 Over time, that can lead to less stability in the joints.
 Bring the soil with the plant, because they’re meant to move together.